Old Joe's Kaia

 We cater for vegans and vegetarians.

 Comfortable accommodation is provided in 13 units, each uniquely decorated.

 Lovely walks along the Crocodile River reward the keen birder with interesting sightings.
 A trained bird guide is available to assist in bird identification and to point out some elusive species.
 For those who prefer to admire the beauty of the valley on wheels can do so on mountain bicycles which are available for rent.

-The latest addition to Old Joe’s Kaia is a magnificent labyrinth.
+Old Joe’s Kaia also has a magnificent LABYRINTH.
 Guests in need of self-time, reflection and tranquility can stroll along its path in search of inner peace.